-There’s an old saying: “A text without a context is a pretext for a proof text.”
+There’s an old saying which goes something along the lines of: “A text read out of context is just a pretext for a proof text.”

 When read on their own without considering context, chronology, and consistency, passages about “everlasting fire,” outer darkness, weeping and gnashing of teeth, and “worms that die not and fire that is not quenched” sound scary, and if you’ve been taught all your life that there’s a fiery place called “hell” that people go to exist forever in when they die if they don’t become Christians first, it can be easy to assume that each of these judgement passages are all talking about the same thing.
 But are they really?